George Albert Clough: Personal life

 In 1876 Clough married Amelia M. Hinckley of Thetford, Vermont, the sister of Lyman G. Hinckley.
 They had three children.

 Clough died December 30, 1910, at home in Brookline, Massachusetts, at the age of 67.

 Legacy

 Historian Walter Muir Whitehill described him as "a competent but not very inspired practitioner."
-His finer works, typically in Richardsonian Romanesque style, disagree.

 A number of Clough's projects have been listed on the United States National Register of Historic Places.